antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 Examples **SHOULD** be useable with a minimum of effort, ideally from the browser or the command line.
 Provision for features such as authentication/authorisation **SHOULD** be made, such as:

 * Using public methods (where available)
-* Using test credentials which may return fake data but are sufficiently similar to real data to be useful e.g. give fake, but realistic, ship positions
+* Using test credentials which may return fake, but realistic, data, that is sufficiently similar to real data to be useful, for example, fake ship positions
-* Show typical responses users can inspect to receive

 Complex APIs, where requests cannot be tested within a browser, **SHOULD** still offer some way to experiment.
-Commonly this is done using an API 'explorer' or 'playground'.
-In addition to self hosted solutions there are a number of SAAS options to provide this functionality, though millage may vary.
+Commonly this is done using an API "explorer" or "playground".
+In addition to self hosted solutions, there are a number of hosted options to provide this functionality, though these are not all free.

 Sources: